artturimatias/GLAMpipe-docs/pages/08.api/01.projects/docs.md

 	curl -H "Content-Type: application/json" -d '{"name":"My first project"}' http://localhost:3000/api/v2/projects

+The result contains the '_id' property that is the UUID of the project.

 In addition, you can post id for the project.
 This makes it possible to write scripts that refer projects by static ids, not uuids that change every time you create a project.

 	curl -H "Content-Type: application/json" -d '{"name":"Thesis from DSpace", "id":"thesis"}' http://localhost:3000/api/v2/projects